 We use narrative titles – a single sentence that sums up the main argument of the article.
 The more descriptive and catchy the title, the more likely the article is to be read.
 Try to avoid general topics (COVID-19 and cities).
 We’re happy to write them and get your approval.

-Try and keep titles to twenty words or less, if possible.
+Try and keep titles to 12 words or fewer, if possible.

 Graphs and charts